Summer family activities at Hughenden

 Free activities.
 Normal admission applies.
 Get set, go! runs from Sat 24 Jul until Fri 3 Sept, whilst stocks last.
 Collect your trail sheets from the Visitor Welcome Kiosk.

 When you’ve completed your adventure, drop back by the kiosk to collect your sticker and Get set, go! pack of cards.
 There are three cards with eight activity ideas on, ideal for 7-10 year olds, to carry on the fun at home and through the holidays.
 Colour them in and mark off an icon for each challenge successfully completed.

 Our apple orchard has benches for picnics, there are perfect lawns on the parterre or wide open spaces in our pleasure grounds where you can put down a blanket in the sun or under the dappled shade of the trees.
 Bring your own hamper or pick up supplies from the café and then take your pick; in amongst the floral displays and trees or enjoying the sweeping views over the Hughenden valley?

 Our new woodland play area has been carved from giant fallen trees with rope walkways, wood stepping stones and hideaways to explore.

-Our woodland playground is under the shelter of tall trees so it's an ideal place in any weather to build a den, climb trees and play on the wooden sculptures and obstacle trail.
+With the shelter of the tall trees, the grounds at Hughenden are an ideal place to play in any weather.
 There are walks and hikes through the woodlands to discover with four waymarked paths which range from 1 mile to 4 miles long.
-Pick up a guide from the Visitor Welcome kiosk to explore the hills and woods of the Hughenden estate.

-Hughenden offers lots of opportunities to tick off things from the ‘50 things’ list.
-You can pick up a free booklet full of inspiring ideas at the Visitor Welcome kiosk or buy a hardback version in our shop.
-Download our Family Adventure Map here to get started:
+Hughenden offers lots of opportunities to experience things from the ‘50 things’ ideas list.
+You can pick up a free booklet full of inspiration at the Visitor Welcome kiosk.

 Tips for families